 Spoon remaining one-third of the cake batter on top of the peaches and smooth the top.

-Loosen edges with rubber spatula.
+After cake is completely cool, loosen edges with rubber spatula.
 Invert cake onto serving platter.

 To make glaze: mix powdered sugar and heavy whipping cream.